UzixLS/zx-sizif-512/README.md

 * Rev.A - first release.
 Please see [errata](pcb/rev.A/ERRATA.ru.txt) (in russian).
 * Rev.B - abandoned.
 Files keep for historical reason.
 * Rev.C - BDI has been removed; better video circuit; more capable CPLD.
 Work in progress.
-* Rev.C1 - fixed incorrect JTAG pinout; fixed incorrect silkscreen for power connector J3.
+* Rev.C1 - fixed incorrect JTAG pinout; fixed incorrect silkscreen for power connector J3, tuned some circuit values.
 Everything seems to work.

 ### Roadmap
-PCB rev.D:
+PCB rev.D (not soon):
 * add zxbus connector for in-case addons
 * add support for +3DOS floppy controller
+* improve video circuit for ulaplus (?)

 Firmware:
+* add optional Magic-button's OSD menu
+* add support for MegaDrive 6-button gamepad
+* add ability to map kempston to any keyboard button
-* add ULAplus
+* add 48K timings
 * improve 128K timings for 100% compatibility
-* add 48K timings

 ### Acknowledgments
 This work is based on a lot of other projects and would hardly have been successful without them.